-The 2017 season is P.J.
-Anadio’s eighth at the helm of the Generals’ softball program.
-The 2016, 2015 and 2014 campaign saw the team finish second in the nation after their first NJCAA DIII National Championship in 2013 where the team went 43-2 overall.
+The 2018 season was P.J.
+Anadio’s ninth year at the helm of the Generals’ softball program.
+The 2018, 2016, 2015 and 2014 campaigns saw the team finish second in the nation after their first NJCAA DIII National Championship in 2013 where the team went 43-2 overall.
 In 2016, the program won their most games in a season, accumulating a 46-7 record.

-In his short tenure, Anadio has led Herkimer to an overall record of 254-54, guiding all seven teams into the Region III playoff tournament.
-In the last six seasons, Herkimer made it all the way to the regional Final Four, finally breaking through in 2012 for its first Region III Championship in 14 years.
-That run ended in the NJCAA World Series, where the team finished fifth in the nation, giving the Generals five Top 10 finishes the last four years.
-In those six seasons, Herkimer put together a 73-2 record in Mountain Valley Conference play en route to six conference championships and five regional championships.
-All six campaigns have produced numerous accolades and accomplishments in record breaking style.
+In his short tenure, Anadio has led Herkimer to an overall record of 331-67, guiding all nine teams into the Region III playoff tournament.
+In the last eight seasons, Herkimer made it all the way to the regional Final Four, finally breaking through in 2012 for its first Region III Championship in 14 years.
+That run ended in the NJCAA World Series, where the team finished fifth in the nation, starting the Generals run of 7 Top 5 finishes the last 7 years.
+In the last eight seasons, Herkimer put together a 89-2 record in Mountain Valley Conference play en route to eight conference championships and seven regional championships.
+All eight campaigns have produced numerous accolades and accomplishments in record breaking style.

 In 2011, Herkimer also placed five student-athletes on the first team All-Region team, one on the second team, and seven on the All-Conference Team.
 In 2012, Herkimer once again placed five student-athletes on the first team All-Region and six more on the All-Conference Team.
 In 2013, the Generals had five first team All-Region players and seven All-Conference selections.
 In 2014, Herkimer had four first team and one second team All-Region and seven All-Conference selections.
 In 2015, Herkimer had four first team and one second team All-Region and five All-Conference selections.
 In 2016, Herkimer had five first team All-Region and seven All-Conference selections.